Skype: Faculty of Education_MU

 A legalized copy of documents certifying completion of secondary education in the case of applicants wishing to study in a Bachelor`s programme, a legalized copy of a Bachelor´s degree certificate in the case of applicants wishing to study in a Master`s programme or a legalized copy of a Master´s Degree certificate in the case of applicants wishing to study in a PhD programme, including the records of previous study – a summary of completed courses and marks gained, a list of subjects in final exams and their evaluation.

-Applicants for Bachelor`s programme must demonstrate their English language skills at B2 level of the Common European Framework of Reference for Language by submitting a certificate proving their English skills.
+Applicants for Bachelor`s programme must demonstrate their English language skills at B2 level of the Common European Framework of Reference for Language (band 5.5 or higher in IELTS, and score 72 or higher in TOEFL) by submitting a certificate proving their English skills.

-Applicants for Master`s programme must demonstrate their English-language skills at C1 level of the Common European Framework of Reference for Language by submitting a certificate proving their English skills.
+Applicants for Master`s programme must demonstrate their English-language skills at C1 level of the Common European Framework of Reference for Language (band 7 or higher in IELTS; score 95 or higher in TOEFL) by submitting a certificate proving their English skills.

-Applicants for the PhD programme must demonstrate their English-language skills at C1 level of the Common European Framework of Reference for Language by submitting a certificate proving their English skills.
+Applicants for the PhD programme must demonstrate their English-language skills at C1 level of the Common European Framework of Reference for Language (band 7 or higher in IELTS; score 95 or higher in TOEFL) by submitting a certificate proving their English skills.

 Applicants who have completed previous studies in English speaking countries (e. g.
 Australia, Ireland, Canada, New Zealand, the United States, the United Kingdom), need not submit the Language Certificate.